Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 What Is Stereotypic Movement Disorder?

-Stereotypic Movement Disorder (SMD) is a condition characterized by involuntary and repetitive movements.
-These movements are also called stereotypies and can be complex.
-These movements can be exhibited as body rocking, hand flapping, head banging, or any other repetitive movements.
+Stereotypic Movement Disorder (SMD) is a neurodevelopmental motor disorder characterized by involuntary and repetitive movements.
+These movements are also called motor stereotypies and can be complex.
+These stereotypies may include body rocking, hand flapping, head banging, or any other repetitive movements.
 These movements can occur several times daily, are purposeless, and interfere with daily activities.
+Learn in this article what Stereotypic Movement Disorder is, its symptoms, types, and treatment.

 There are two main types of Stereotypic Movement Disorder, also known as stereotypies, which can be divided into.